839 Haddon Avenue, Collingswood, N.J. 08108

 Sunday School/Youth Fellowship

-Sunday School/Youth Fellowship meets from 4 p.m. to 5:30 p.m. on the first and third Sundays each month..
+Sunday School/Youth Fellowship meets on the first and third Sundays each month, and meets this Sunday.

 Activities include a children's chapel service, snacks and age-appropriate activities for those from pre-K through high school.